stream-interop/stream-interop/README.md

 - `public function __toString() : string`
     - Returns the entire contents of the encapsulated resource as if by [`rewind()`][]ing before returning [`stream_get_contents()`][].

+Implementations MAY convert the encapsulated resource to a string internally without affording _StringableStream_.

 ### _WritableStream_

 The _WritableStream_ interface extends _Stream_ to define a single method for writing to a resource: